hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter5.md

 “Let me sweeten the deal for you, then,” Doyoung said with a smile that told her he was in on the joke, the only sort of smile Doyoung seemed capable of.
 “And what could be sweeter than love?”

 “You’re not about to offer to prostitute yourself, are you?”
-Irena said.
+Irena asked.
 “I mean, I’m flattered, but you should really ask someone else.”

 “You are funny, Irena, which is why I like you.
 And I do like you, which is why I’m here.”